jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “Representative PoC comments were:
-- "If each partition mesh is defined separately in the precice config file, then data does not have to be aggregated and sent through a single MPI rank.
-The communication can happen over sockets or through an MPI communicator."
+- preCICE does not require the communication to go between a master rank for the participants.
+It is aware of the MPI level grids and their coordinates and it handles parallel remapping accordingly.

 From a technical perspective, considering preCICE's architecture and features: